To date, 279 sites have been declared as Assets of Intergenerational Significance across 127 national parks, protecting the key habitat for:

 Consultation on draft plans

-Currently, there are 6 conservation action plans open for public comment until 12 September 2024.
+There were 6 conservation action plans open for public comment.
+Comments closed on 12 September 2024.

 View the draft conservation action plans